Do wedding bands have to match?

 Does Matching Matter for Wedding Bands?

 Do wedding bands have to match?
-In short: no - wedding rings don't need to match to represent your relationship and this varies between couples.
-Some love the tradition of matching bands while others may opt for rings that showcase individual styles.
-There's no right or wrong decision here; what matters most is whether your rings make meaningful gestures between you both.
+In short: no - wedding rings don't need to match to represent your relationship, and this varies between couples.
+Some love the tradition of matching bands, while others may opt for rings that showcase individual styles.
+There isn’t a right or wrong answer here; what matters most is that your rings feel like meaningful gestures between the two of you.

 Final Thoughts